-- The Bank has five credit risk ratings by five independent rating agencies, domestic and international.
+- The Bank has seven credit risk ratings by seven independent rating agencies, domestic and international.

 Our corporate governance standards, dictated by Chilean corporate law, differ from the standards followed by U.S. companies under the New York Stock Exchange (NYSE) listing standards in a number of ways.
 Consequently, you will not have the same protections afforded to shareholders of companies that are subject to all NYSE corporate governance requirements.
 The following is a non-exhaustive summary of a few key differences: